Kenneth Loch

-Lieutenant General Sir Kenneth Morley Loch, (18 September 1890 – 9 January 1961) was a senior British Army officer and defence planner.
+Lieutenant-General Sir Kenneth Morley Loch, (18 September 1890 – 9 January 1961) was a senior British Army officer and defence planner.

 Early life and military career

 Born on 18 September 1890, Loch was educated at Wellington College, Berkshire, and the Royal Military Academy, Woolwich, and, upon passing out from the latter, received a commission as a second lieutenant into the Royal Artillery on 23 December 1910.
 He saw action during the First World War at the retreat from Mons and the battles of the Marne and Aisne, all in 1914.
 Leaving the front lines in 1916 he became an instructor in gunnery at the School of Instruction for the Royal Horse Artillery and the Royal Field Artillery until he returned to front line service in the Italian Campaign of 1918.
 During the war Loch was twice mentioned in despatches and received the Military Cross.

 Between the wars

 Between the wars Loch remained in the army and attended the Staff College, Camberley, from 1923 to 1924.
-His fellow students included numerous future general officers, such as Dudley Johnson, John Smyth, Arthur Wakely, Montagu Stopford, Arthur Percival, Douglas Henry Pratt, Robert Stone, John Halsted, Frederick Pile, Michael Gambier-Parry, Henry Wemyss, Robert Pargiter, Edmond Schreiber, Alastair MacDougall, Roderic Petre, Balfour Hutchison, Leslie Hill and Gordon Macready.
+His fellow students included numerous future general officers, such as Dudley Johnson, John Smyth, Arthur Wakely, Montagu Stopford, Arthur Percival, Douglas Henry Pratt, Robert Stone, John Halsted, Frederick Pile, Michael Gambier-Parry, Colville Wemyss, Robert Pargiter, Edmond Schreiber, Alastair MacDougall, Roderic Petre, Balfour Hutchison, Leslie Hill and Gordon Macready.
 He was involved in air defence preparations for Britain around the British Empire.
 From 1926 to 1929 he was a General Staff Officer Grade 2 (GSO2) to the Territorial Army Air Defence Formations, and from 1932 to 1935 an instructor at the Staff College, Quetta; GSO2 at the War Office, 1935–1937, and GSO1, Royal Air Force (RAF) Fighter Command, 1937–1938.